Category Archives: Local SEO

 If you provide enough service, customers may eventually leave negative reviews.
 A few negative reviews won’t hurt your business, but responding to each review makes sense.

-If they decide to return and use your company, try to remedy their problems and ensure great service.
+If they decide to return and use your company, try to address their concerns and provide excellent service.
 Remember that prospects are watching how you react to every review.

 DataPins